 Our fearless #FridaysforFuture leader, Greta Thunberg announced last week that she would not be hitting the streets to protest, instead she would be leading the #DigitalStrike.
 What does that mean exactly?
 It might be better to use her words exactly.

-"We can’t solve a crisis without treating it as a crisis and we must unite behind experts and science.‬ This of course goes for all crises.
-Now the experts urge us to avoid big public gatherings for a better chance to#flattenthecurve and slow the spreading of the CoronaVirus. ‪So I personally recommend that we do as the experts say.
-Especially in high-risk areas.‬ We young people are the least affected by this virus but it’s essential that we act in solidarity with the most vulnerable and that we act in the best interest of our common society. ‪The climate and ecological crisis is the biggest crisis humanity has ever faced but for now (of course depending on where you live) we’ll have to find new ways to create public awareness & advocate for change that don’t involve too big crowds - listen to local authorities. ‪So keep your numbers low but your spirits high and let’s take one week at the time.‬"
+"We can’t solve a crisis without treating it as a crisis and we must unite behind experts and science.
+This of course goes for all crises.
+Now the experts urge us to avoid big public gatherings for a better chance to #flattenthecurve and slow the spreading of the CoronaVirus.
+So I personally recommend that we do as the experts say.
+Especially in high-risk areas.
+We young people are the least affected by this virus but it’s essential that we act in solidarity with the most vulnerable and that we act in the best interest of our common society.
+The climate and ecological crisis is the biggest crisis humanity has ever faced but for now (of course depending on where you live) we’ll have to find new ways to create public awareness & advocate for change that don’t involve too big crowds - listen to local authorities.
+So keep your numbers low but your spirits high and let’s take one week at the time."

 We fully support Greta and the young activists shaping the way we now need to do things.
 Join Greta this Friday and support climate action from home by posting your own sign!

 So, if we HAVE to seek a silver lining in all of this, at least we can say that the down time we are taking is benefiting the environment, for now.
 Just be sure that you are still making wise purchasing decisions when you are stocking up on supplies!
 And while social distancing can at times feel boring or a bit daunting, take this time to think about how you can better serve the planet.
 If you need a little inspiration, we have compiled some ways you can keep calm during the Coronavirus outbreak.
-And as always, planting a tree will make the world a better place!
+And as always, planting trees will make the world a better place!

 Looking for more info about Coronavirus's impact on the environment?
 Check out Vennegage's recent post to learn more.